 Types of AVL systems

-There are several types of automatic vehicle location – simple direction finding, LORAN-based locating, signpost systems, GPS-based location, sensor-augmented AVL.
+There are several types of automatic vehicle location – simple direction finding, LORAN-based locating, signpost systems, GPS-based location, and sensor-augmented AVL.
 For typical use in public transportation, GPS-based location is by far the best technology and therefore we are going to focus on it for this article.

 GPS-based location is accurate and reliable and does not need a lot of equipment to work.
 A small sensor can be integrated into the vehicle’s onboard computer, or an onboard mobile device can do the job as well.
 Modeshift’s choice of onboard validators has a built-in GPS sensor – one piece of equipment serves for location, validation, and data synchronization!